How Simple Changes Reduced Waste and Downtime

 The Approach

-Chaucer partnered with Dakin-Flathers, a UK-based manufacturer specializing in high-performance blades.
+Chaucer partnered with Dakin-Flathers Ltd, a UK-based manufacturer specializing in high-performance blades.
 It all began with an on-site consultation to analyze the slicing line in real-time.

 After observing the challenges firsthand, the team recommended upgrading to their bread slicing blades, engineered specifically for high-volume food operations.